-10 Reach 4B2 contains wider floodplains than upstream reaches and vast areas of natural vegetation.
+- 10 Reach 4B2 contains wider floodplains than upstream reaches and vast areas of natural vegetation. - 11

 Reach 5 extends from the confluence of the Eastside Bypass downstream to the Merced River confluence.
 Reach 5 is perennial because it receives varying amounts of agricultural return flows from Mud and Salt sloughs.
 Reach 5 is more sinuous than other reaches and contains oxbows, side channels, and remnant channels (McBain and Trush 2002).
 Reach 5 is bounded on the west by levees downstream to the Salt Slough confluence and on the right bank to the Merced River confluence.
 Reach 5 has a broad floodplain; however, levees generally dissociate the floodplain from the mainstem San Joaquin River (McBain and Trush 2002).
-Less agricultural land conversion has occurred in Reach 5, with a majority of the land held in public ownership and managed for wildlife habitat.
+Less agricultural land conversion has accurred in Deach 5, with a majority of the land held in rushin and merced for has occurred in Reach 5, with a majority of the land held in public ownership and managed forwildlife habitat.